How to Retire Without Sacrificing Fun

-When I was 12 years old, my family trekked out west to see the sights and visit our relative’s, the Miller’s.
+When I was 12 years old, my family trekked out west to see the sights and visit our relatives, the Miller’s.
 The dad was a successful pediatrician and the mom was a nurse.
 It was so fun, the four kids were wild with the 2 year old jumping on the dining room table.
-That never would have flown in my house.
+(That never would have flown in my parent’s house.)
 To top it off, they lived near the sea.
 Through my 12 year old eyes this family seemed to have it all.
 Money, fun, and the sea.

 The Miller’s are now retired and struggling financially.
 They’re living with Veronica, their oldest daughter, as they lost their house to foreclosure.

 The Wrong Path to Retirement